amuhak/Macro/Unit 1/Economics.md

 ### Opportunity Cost
 The value of the next best alternative that had to be given up for the alternative that was chosen.

+### How do people decide what to do?
+Cost-benefit analysis --- weighing pros & cons

+# Production Possibilities Curve (Frontier)
+Used to show the trade-offs associated with allocating scarce resources.